timschubert/contiki/examples/iotlab/04-ipv6-sensors/README.md

 is actually running on the other end of the serial link, the prefix response triggers the firmware to build a new RPL dag and the node, from there on, acts as a border-router, in addition to being a standard sensor node.

-For all nodes to eventually be reachable, and for them to reach out to the central collector web-service to post their data, radio connectivity must exist between nodes, and in chains to the border router node.

-On the host side, tunslip6 bridges IPv6 packets comming from the border router over the serial link to the external network.

 Limitations